IanO7/Advanced-Driving-Assistance/README.md

+## Alert Methodology

+This project uses MiDaS depth estimation and YOLO object detection to trigger alerts for close objects (person, car, bus) based on the colorized depth map.

+**Alert logic:**
+- The Inferno colormap is used to visualize depth.
+In this mapping, yellow/white (high values, 58–255) represents the closest regions.
+- For each detected object, the percentage of pixels in its bounding box that match the yellow/white Inferno range (BGR values for indices 58–255) is calculated.
+- An alert is triggered if more than 75% of the pixels in the box match this range.

+**Why 58–255 and 75%?**
+- These values were empirically determined to best match close (yellow) regions and robustly trigger alerts for objects that are actually close, while avoiding false positives.

+**General methodology:**
+1. Detect objects (person, car, bus) with YOLO.
+2. For each object, extract the bounding box region from the colorized depth map.
+3. Count the percentage of pixels in the box that match the allowed yellow/white Inferno range (58–255).
+4. Trigger an alert (visual and sound) if the percentage exceeds 75%.

+This approach is robust to depth map noise and works well for real-time close object alerting in driving assistance scenarios.
 ## 🟣 Depth-Based Alert Methodology

 This project uses a MiDaS deep learning model to estimate a per-pixel depth map for each video frame.
+The depth value for each object is relative to the depth map as a whole (i.e., the estimated distance from the camera for each pixel), not relative to a specific reference point.
 The workflow is:

 1. **Object Detection:** YOLO detects cars and pedestrians in the RGB frame, drawing bounding boxes.
 2. **Depth Mapping:** The MiDaS model generates a depth map (single-channel, same size as the RGB frame) for the same frame.